 Partners: The Mini Grant Program is supported by a partnership with the National Oceanic and Atmospheric Administration (NOAA) Chesapeake Bay Watershed Education and Training Program (B-WET).

-This grant program OPEN, the deadline is January 13, 2017.
+This grant program is CLOSED, the deadline was January 13, 2017.
 To view the RFP, click here.

 2016-2017 Environmental Education K-12 Mini Grant Schedule